 The Truth About High Protein Diets and Kidney Damage

-Kris Gunnars makes a case for increased protein intake not only being harmless, but potentially even having a protective effect.
+Kris Gunnars makes a case for increased protein intake not only be harmless but potentially even have a protective effect.

 A common myth in health and nutrition circles is the idea that eating a lot of protein can harm the kidneys.
 It does not make much sense, given that humans evolved as omnivores who ate a relatively high protein diet and the fact that we are literally made of protein.
 But as with many myths in nutrition, they tend to linger around and often reach a state of dogma, even among health professionals.

 The Function of the Kidneys

 The kidneys are a remarkable organ.
 We have two of them, situated next to the vertebral column right under our lowest ribs.
 Their primary function is to filter substances that we don't need out of the blood.
 Excess fluid, various electrolytes, toxic by-products of metabolism and even artificial substances like pharmaceutical drugs.